crorsavir54/Ordinance-Scraper/README.md

 # Ordinance-Scraper

- Script to scrape ordinances from Davao and Tagum City websites
+Script to collect ordinances from Davao and Tagum City websites.

+This script utilizes BeautifulSoup and Selenium to scrape these textual data